 Garmin Vivoactive HR

-This second gen Garmin smartwatch has the same 24/7 activity tracking and support for smartphone alerts as its predecessor, the Vivoactive.
+This second-gen Garmin smartwatch has the same 24/7 activity tracking and support for smartphone alerts as its predecessor, the Vivoactive.
 What it adds is Garmin's own Elevate heart rate tracking technology which monitors your HR continuously and gives accurate indications of calorie burn through the day and night.
 And it's better looking.

 Best for running

-Best for affordable style
+Best for geeks

-Best for display
+Best for outdoor action sports

 Shop for recommended smartwatches on Amazon